fjcorona/spring-boot-user-endpoint/README.md

 # _Bean_

 Now we need a Bean, I mean, a Java class which will be mapped with the database `users` table.
-So well need such class with the same or similar name than the table, and properties related with the fields of the table.
+So we'll need such class with the same or similar name than the table, and properties related with the fields of the table.
 Of course we need a property by each field, with the same data types, and the same or similar name.

 Besides that, the class has to have the getters and setters methods.
 They are not included in the below definition of code.
 But you can find the complete code in [_User.java_](src/main/java/com/fjcorona/springboot/user/endpoint/models/User.java) file.